JohnBuni/data-engineering-eda/README.md

 The primary employee dataset used in this project is generated programmatically using the Python Faker library rather than downloaded as a static external dataset.

-The generated data contains employee information used throughout the database and exploratory data analysis workflow.
+The generated dataset contains employee information used throughout the database and exploratory data analysis workflow.

-**Additional dataset:** Add the source link for the department dataset used during the dataset-merging portion of the notebook here.

 ## Technologies

-* Python
+- Python
-* Jupyter Notebook
+- Jupyter Notebook
-* PostgreSQL
+- PostgreSQL
-* Pandas
+- Pandas
-* NumPy
+- NumPy
-* Faker
+- Faker
-* psycopg2
+- psycopg2
-* scikit-learn
+- scikit-learn
-* Matplotlib
+- Matplotlib
-* Seaborn
+- Seaborn

 ## Security

+The `.env` file containing the PostgreSQL database credentials is intentionally excluded from this GitHub repository for security.

-.env file not posted, will be emailed in a zip folder under subject line "9115726 - Data Engineering & EDA Workshop"
+For assignment submission, the required `.env` file will be provided separately in the submitted ZIP folder under the subject line **"9115726 - Data Engineering & EDA Workshop"**.

+Database credentials and other sensitive configuration information should never be committed to the GitHub repository.